gnss-sdr/geniuss-place/_design-forces/12-reproducibility.md

 An experiment involving a software-defined GNSS receiver is an experiment that occurs in a computer system.
 A key aspect in order to obtain meaningful conclusions from the experiments is _reproducibility_, which refers to the ability of an entire experiment or study to be reproduced, either by the researcher or by someone else working independently.
 It is one of the main principles of the scientific method and relies on _ceteris paribus_ (other things being equal).
 Publication of scientific theories, including experimental and observational data on which they are based, permits others to scrutinize them, to replicate experiments, identify errors, to support, reject or refine theories and to reuse data for further understanding and knowledge.
 Facilitating sustained and rigorous analysis of evidence and theory is the most rigorous form of peer review, and contributes to science's powerful capacity for self-correction[^Royal12].
 However, it is well-known that today's computational environments are complex, and accounting for all the possible effects of changes within and across systems is a challenging task[^Vandewalle09]$$ ^{,} $$[^Peng11].

 In computer systems research, an experiment is defined by the workload, the specific system where the workload runs, and the results from a particular execution.
-Hence, reproducibility can be classified into:[^Fernandez18]
+Hence, reproducibility can be classified into:

   * **Workload reproducibility**, which requires access to the original code and the particular workload that was used to obtain the original experimental results;
   * **System reproducibility**, which requires access to hardware and software resources that resemble the original dependencies, including the set of hardware devices involved in the experiment such as the antenna, the radio frequency front-end, specific CPU models, possible computing off-loading devices and network elements, system configuration, as well as the entire software stack, from the firmware/kernel version up to the libraries used by the original experiment; and